Sung-Huan/ANNOgesic/docs/source/installation.rst

 Some modules of ANNOgesic need third-party tools.
 In order to avoid all the possible issue caused by the dependencies, a Docker image is provided.
 For the details of Docker image, please check `here <https://www.docker.com/>`_.

-For using Docker image, You can simply pull the Docker image as following
+For using Docker image, please use one of the following commands:

+1. You can simply pull the Docker image as following

 ::

     $ docker pull silasysh/annogesic

-Alternatively, you can build the image via Dockerfile.
+2. Alternatively, you can build the image via Dockerfile.
 Please Download the `Dockerfile <https://github.com/Sung-Huan/ANNOgesic>`_ from our Git repository.
 Then switch to the folder which Dockerfile are located.
 For the following commands, please refer to `here <https://github.com/Sung-Huan/ANNOgesic/blob/master/docs/source/docker.rst>`_.